Festival Pavilionat Fort Mason Center

 What is the WCC Scholarship program?

-The West Coast Craft Scholarship Program awards four booths to emerging designers and artists who have never shown at a major craft and design show, with two of the booths reserved for applicants of diverse racial and ethnic backgrounds.
+The WCC Scholarship Program awards four half booths to emerging designers and artists who have never shown at a major craft and design show, with two of the booths reserved for applicants of diverse racial and ethnic backgrounds.

 The requirements for applying for a WCC scholarship booth are that you have never taken part in a major craft or design show with 50 or more vendors before, along with two or three sentences describing why you and your work should be selected.
 You can only apply for a regular booth or a scholarship booth, but not both.
 If you apply for both, neither application will be considered.

 Two of the four scholarship booths are reserved for applicants of diverse racial and ethnic backgrounds.
+Previously participating in major craft or design shows will not affect your Diversity Scholarship application.
 If you wish to apply for one of these two spots, please indicate so in the "Notes" section of your application.

 Applicants are only responsible for the non-refundable $25 application fee, and should you be accepted, for any additional rental charges (e.g., tables, linens, chairs, and electrical).